 Breast-feeding is also protective.
 Breast-fed babies are much less likely to develop infectious diarrhoea compared to bottle-fed babies.

 As mentioned earlier, rotavirus is the most common cause of infective diarrhoea in children.
 There is an effective vaccine against rotavirus.
 In the UK it has now been decided to routinely vaccinate babies against rotavirus.
-From September 2013 babies will receive drops (by mouth) to prevent rotavirus, along with their other routine vaccinations.
-These drops will be given at 2 and 3 months old.
+From September 2013 drops (by mouth) have been available to prevent rotavirus, along with their other routine vaccinations.
+These drops are given at 2 and 3 months old.

 Further reading & references

 - Guidance on infection control in schools and other childcare settings; Public Health England (September 2014)